Endurance in Hybrid Training: Avoid this common mistake!

 VO2max is your body’s capacity to transport oxygen from the air into your bloodstream, enabling better energy production.
 Simply put, it’s a measure of how much work you can perform.

-In ultra-endurance events like marathons, VO2max isn’t the limiting factor.
+In ultra-endurance events like marathons, VO2max isn’t the the first limiting factor.
 Instead, endurance capacity within the muscle itself becomes the primary challenge.
 Fatigue sets in, elastic properties in the muscle decline, and energy production becomes constrained by the muscle’s endurance characteristics rather than your aerobic capacity.
+VO2max becomes relevant for marathon runner when they want to complete it faster.

 A Better Goal for Hybrid Athletes